 The three-year periodicity of the focused assessments is set such that the team/working group has sufficient time to complete the assessment, develop recommendations, communicate appropriately, and implement the resulting program changes, if any.
 Because of the comprehensive nature of the focused assessments, the recommendations resulting from these efforts often require Commission communication in the form of Information or Notation Vote SECY papers, or Commissioner’s Assistant Notes, as appropriate.
 The focused assessment teams/working groups should consider these requirements when developing their project plans.
 Changes resulting from these focused assessments will also frequently meet the threshold for conducting an effectiveness review as described in Section 06.02.a above, and special attention shall be paid to monitor appropriate data streams for both effectiveness and unintended consequences.

-Baseline Inspection Program Comprehensive Review and Monitoring
+Baseline Inspection Program Comprehensive Review and Routine Monitoring

-Every fifth year after all regions have ROP implementation audit, the staff will conduct a baseline inspection program review, with engagement from NRR/DRO and regional Division management, and participation from a cross-section of baseline IP leads and regional representatives.
+Every fifth year after all regions have received an ROP implementation audit, the staff will conduct a baseline inspection program review, with engagement from NRR/DRO and regional Division management, and participation from a cross-section of baseline IP leads and regional representatives.

-he lead for each baseline IP will conduct data-driven monitoring of baseline IPs.
-Based on the results of monitoring, baseline IP leads will act as necessary to maintain the effectiveness of each baseline IP.
+The lead for each baseline IP will conduct data-driven monitoring of assigned baseline IPs.
+Based on the results of the monitoring, baseline IP leads will act as necessary to maintain the effectiveness of each baseline IP.
 The data-driven approach described in this aspect of the self-assessment process does not preclude each IP lead’s responsibility to maintain relationships and avenues for feedback from resident inspectors and regional staff, including periodically observing or participating in inspections to verify baseline IP adequacy and clarity firsthand.

 Guidance for the baseline inspection program comprehensive review and baseline IP monitoring is provided in Appendix B to this manual chapter.

-The results of evaluations will be documented or referenced in the annual ROP self-assessment report.
+The results of evaluations conducted under the three elements of the ROP self-assessment program will be documented or referenced in the annual ROP self-assessment report.
 The results will also be presented to senior NRC management at the AARM.
 The staff will enter lessons learned and recommended program improvements from ROP self-assessment activities into the ROP feedback form process or ROP lessons-learned tracker, as appropriate.

 0307-07 DATA COLLECTION AND STAKEHOLDER FEEDBACK